burcuku/evSerChecker/README.md

     adb logcat ROB:I *:S

 You can collect event traces of an application using the test scripts.
 The script runs a specified app for the specified number of times using a monkeyrunner test script.
 Then, it copies the generated trace files into an output folder.
+The following command runs the test script 1 of com.vlille.checker app for 5 times.

     cd bin
-    ./runTests.sh com.vlille.checker 5
+    ./runTests.sh com.vlille.checker 1 5

 Then, you can check for cycles in the collected traces: